antistereov/singularity-core/README.md

 - **GET /user/me/app**: Retrieves application-specific information about the authenticated user.
 - **POST /user/login**: Logs in the user and issues JWT access and refresh tokens.
 - **POST /user/register**: Registers a new user and issues JWT tokens.
-- **POST /user/step-up**: If 2FA is enabled, this endpoint is used to set a new step-up token that enables critical changes to the user account, e.g., changing the password.
-- **GET /user/step-up**: Gets the status of the step-up needed for critical changes to the user account.
-Is true if 2FA is disabled.
 - **POST /user/logout**: Logs the user out and clears authentication cookies.
 - **POST /user/logout-all**: Logs out the user from all devices.
 - **POST /user/refresh**: Refreshes the user's JWT tokens.